-With an intimate student body one of the lowest student/faculty ratios in the nation, the UALR Bowen School of Law offers a challenging educational experience in a supportive environment.
+With small student body that facilitates community and one of the lowest student/faculty ratios in the nation, the UA Litte Rock Bowen School of Law offers a challenging educational experience in a supportive environment.
 Smaller classes enhance the learning experience by allowing students to interact with their peers and faculty members to a degree not possible at many schools.
 Our faculty is an experienced group of caring teachers and scholars.
 In addition, our low tuition enables our graduates to choose among a wide variety of employment opportunities without worrying about paying off an enormous debt.

 Our curriculum emphasizes both theory and practice.
 Like most law schools, we require a basic core of courses and offer numerous electives.
 Unlike most law schools, however, we require two “lawyering skills” courses during the second year.
 In these courses, students are taught skills used in trial advocacy, interviewing and counseling, mediation and negotiation.
 Additionally, with an experiential learning credit requirement (e.g., clinic course, public service externship, or judicial practicum), students cannot graduate without practical legal experience.